 Without ground water withdrawals, recharge from rainfall to the surficial aquifer and discharge by evapotranspiration and flow from the surficial aquifer are the only significant driving forces of these fluctuations.
 Very little ground water is contributed to the area from lateral inflow.
 The variable head in the surficial aquifer in turn largely regulates the recharge to the Upper Floridan aquifer through the leaky semi-confining unit.
-Therefore, the fluctuations in the surficial aquifer affect the fluctuations in the Upper Floridan aquifer.
+Therefore, the fluctuations in the surficial aquifer.